 The Importance of Year-Round Parasite Prevention for Pets

 Parasite prevention is one of the most essential—yet often overlooked—steps to keeping your pet safe.
-While many pet owners assume parasites are a problem only in warm months, fleas, ticks, heartworms, and intestinal parasites can threaten your four-legged friend all year long.
-Consistent prevention not only protects your pet’s health, but also helps ensure a safer, happier home for your entire family.
+While many pet owners assume parasites are a problem only in warm months, fleas, ticks, heartworms, and intestinal parasites can threaten dogs and cats throughout the year.
+Consistent prevention not only protects your pet’s health, but also helps ensure a safer, healthier home for your entire family.

 Let’s dive into why year-round parasite control is crucial and explore how best to protect your pet and your household.